ziffitykishore/agilex/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 7.5.3 =
-Release Date: May 30th, 2018

-* Added hooks and filters to allow our new [search index purge](https://wordpress.org/plugins/yoast-seo-search-index-purge/) plugin to work.
-You’re encouraged to read [this post about an attachment URL problem](https://yoa.st/2r8) for more info.

-= 7.5.1 =
+= 9.2.1 =
-Release Date: May 16th, 2018
+Release Date: November 21th, 2018

 Bugfixes:

-* Fixes a bug where the auto-generating of the slug did not work as expected due to persisting of the post name too agressively.
+* Fixes a bug where the title and meta description field's cursor would jump to the start when typing.

-= 7.5.0 =
+= 9.2.0 =
-Release Date: May 15th, 2018
+Release Date: November 20th, 2018

 Enhancements:

-* Adds readability analysis for Russian.
-* Improves accessibility.
+* Adds support for the 'eye' markers in Gutenberg using the experimental annotations API in Gutenberg.
+They will work for the paragraph, quote, heading and list blocks.
+* Adds the latest og:locale options provided by Facebook.
+Props to [valtlfelipe](https://github.com/valtlfelipe)
+* Adds support for oEmbed utilization of Yoast custom fields (post meta) values.
+Specifically the image and the title.
+Props to [ben-caplan](https://github.com/ben-caplan)
+* Defines attachment as non-accessible when attachment urls are redirected to the attachment file itself.
+Props to [stodorovic](https://github.com/stodorovic)
+* Improves the accessibility of the "Bulk editor" and "Search console" tables.
+* Hides SEO title and metadescription fields on the author edit page when the author archives are disabled.
+* Replaces Settings ZIP download (export) and upload (import) functionality with Settings fields.

 Bugfixes:

-* Fixes a bug where images with specific aspect ratios where removed from OpenGraph consideration.
-This was causing unexpected results with Facebook sharing.
-The aspect ratio check has been removed completely.
-* Fixes a bug where sentences ending in multiple sentence marks, exclamation marks or ellipses were treated as multiple sentences.
+* Fixes a bug where assessments would fail if a "<" character is present in the content.
+* Fixes a bug where the excerpt replacement variable will output a piece of the post content when no excerpt is given.
-* Fixes a bug where attempting to get Yoast SEO options in multi-site, would result in wrong values being returned.
+* Fixes a bug where the wrong title is rendered for the WooCommerce product archive.
-* Fixes a bug where the sitemap styling could not be loaded when the Site domain differs from the Admin domain.
+* Fixes a bug where the Yoast metabox is visible even when the attachment urls are redirected to the attachment file itself.
-* Fixes a bug where the admin bar still used old copy: Dashboard has been renamed to General.
+* Fixes a bug where the Dashboard Widget was not displayed in the correct language.

-= 7.4.2 =
-Release Date: May 3rd, 2018

-Bugfixes:
-* Fixes automatic image size detection for OpenGraph images.
-When an image was used that was too large, we wouldn't output the `og:image` tag.
-That is now fixed.
+* Fixes a bug in combination with Gutenberg where paragraphs were sometimes not correctly detected because paragraph tags were not automatically added in WordPress-like fashion.
+* Fixes a bug in combination with Gutenberg where multiple marker buttons could be active at the same time.
-* Fixes a bug where portrait images where not allowed for the OpenGraph image.
+* Fixes a bug in combination with Gutenberg where escaped HTML is shown in the OpenGraph description.

-= 7.4.1 =
-Release Date: May 2nd, 2018

-Bugfixes:
-* Re-adds `wpseo_opengraph_image_size` filter.
-This will completely override any automatic size determination our code does.
-This filter now also applies to all ways an `og:image` can be determined: In the content, as a featured image or as set in our Facebook image setting.
-* Fixes an unintended backwards incompatible change which caused "Warning: Illegal string offset ‘url’ in".
-* Fixes an unintended change which caused SVGs to be included in consideration for the `og:image` tag.
-SVG images are not allowed by Facebook, so these should never be used in the `og:image` tag.
+Compatibility:

+* Adds the `__block_editor_compatible_meta_box` flag to our metabox registrations to indicate they are compatible with WordPress 5.0.
+* Revise the enqueue order of the JavaScript assets to ensure compatibility with the classic editor plugin and WordPress 5.0.

+Security:

+* Fixes a possible command execution by users with SEO Manager roles.
+Props to [Dimopoulos Elias](https://twitter.com/gweeperx)

+Other:

+* Disables the non-functioning markers for the subheading distribution assessment.
+* Refactor SEO assessment filenames and exports.
+Props to [Kingdutch](https://github.com/Kingdutch)
+* Deprecates the `Yoast_Modal` class.

-= 7.4.0 =
+= 9.1.0 =
-Release Date: May 1st, 2018
+Release Date: November 6th, 2018

 Enhancements:

-* Adds OpenGraph image dimension-meta tags for more images.
-* Excludes images from being used in OpenGraph meta tags, if the image is larger than 2MB.
-* Adds caching for images found in a post to reduce load.
-* Adds image alt tag to the OpenGraph output, using the meta tag `og:image:alt`.
-* Adds the `is_post_type_viewable` WordPress function to improve support for the `wpseo_accessible_post_types` filters.
+* Improves keyphrase recognition in the first paragraph on texts which start with images and captions.
+* Adds a warning notification to the permalink settings page, linking to a knowledge base article.
+Props to [valtlfelipe](https://github.com/valtlfelipe)
+* Adds the filter `wpseo_opengraph_is_valid_image_url` that allows custom image URL validation.
+Props to [petenelson](https://github.com/petenelson)
+* Updates the font size of the snippet title measure element to correctly mimic Google desktop snippet title.
+Props to [ol0lll](https://github.com/ol0lll)

 Bugfixes:

-* Fixes a bug where a non-array value causes a fatal error when `cron_schedules` filter has been executed.
+* Fixes a bug where the featured image was not recognized in the SEO analysis when using Gutenberg.
+* Fixes an accessibility issue where focus would be lost when removing an uploaded image in the configuration wizard.
-* Fixes a bug where not all database tables were removed when a subsite was deleted in a multisite environment.
+* Fixes a bug where notices were being thrown when quick editing a post and no post type object could be found.
-* Fixes a bug where deleting multiple posts might cause performance issues.
-Props to [Moeini](https://github.com/abolfazl-moeini).
+* Fixes a bug where a dependency wasn't loaded for the SEO -> Tools page.
+* Fixes a faulty reference to the old SEOAssessor class.
+* Fixes the copy of the date archives help text which contains faulty information.
+Props to [mkronenfeld](https://github.com/mkronenfeld)
+* Fixes the spelling of the words "plug-in" and "set-up".
+Props to [pedro-mendonca](https://github.com/pedro-mendonca)
+* Fixes a bug where a type error is thrown when the posts or terms focus keyword isn't of the type WP_Post as this can collide with third-party plugins.

 Other:

-* Introduces a message, warning about dropping of PHP 5.2 support in an upcoming version.
-* Alters the configuration service text in the Configuration Wizard when a user is already running Yoast SEO Premium.
-Previously the text contained a reference to getting a bundled copy of Premium, even if the user was already running Premium.
+* Changes the reference in the admin bar menu from "AdWords External" to "Google Ads".
+* Removes non-functioning eye-markers for the link keyphrase assessment.

 = Earlier versions =